Pulsant insights and best practices delivered to your inbox every month.

 How does colocation work?

-With our colocation service, you simply transfer your equipment into our datacentre and we provide the supporting infrastructure.
+With our colocation service, you simply transfer your equipment into our data centre and we provide the supporting infrastructure.
 This includes hardware upkeep, rack space, cooling, physical security and more.
-Using one of our datacentres removes the need for your business to commit money, resources and building capacity into housing your infrastructure on your own premises.
+Using one of our data centres removes the need for your business to commit money, resources and building capacity into housing your infrastructure on your own premises.

 How much does server colocation cost?

-Superficially, the pricing of colocation seems to be one of the most straightforward elements of your IT expenditure.
+Superficially, the cost of colocation seems to be one of the most straightforward elements of your IT expenditure.
 You need a known number of racks, and a known amount of power, to house your servers.
 These requirements should be fixed and unchanging over the length of your contract term.
 Any additional set-up fee to initially install your equipment in the racks can be amortised over the contract term.
 The result should be a constant, predictable, monthly bill for your colocation services.